Artemis-Tran/app-autofill/README.md

 ## How to Use

 1. Click on the extension's icon in your browser toolbar to open the popup.
-2. Paste your JSON profile into the text area.
-See the [JSON Profile](#json-profile) section for an example.
-3. Click "Save" to store your profile.
+2. Click "Save" to store your profile.
-4. Navigate to a web page with a form you want to fill.
+3. Navigate to a web page with a form you want to fill.
-5. Click the "Fill" button in the extension popup.
+4. Click the "Fill" button in the extension popup.
-6. The extension will highlight the fields it has filled.
+5. The extension will highlight the fields it has filled.
 Review the highlighted fields to ensure they are correct.

 ## JSON Profile